 SC: Dirac was much beloved in the scientific community: he was friends with Einstein and Werner Heisenberg, and several scientific medals were named after him.
 What was Dirac’s influence on younger scientists like Richard Feynman and Sin-Itiro Tomonaga?
 How is he remembered today?

 HK: I wouldn’t call him “much beloved” but rather “much respected,” and I don’t think he can be called a friend of Einstein’s.
 Given his status and scientific importance, Dirac’s influence on younger physicists was remarkably small.
 He was plainly uninterested in influencing the younger generation, or anyone else, and as a teacher and supervisor, he was generally unhelpful.
 Nevertheless, through his famous and much-used textbook Principles of Quantum Mechanics, he did exert a considerable impact on students and the course of physics in general.
 But he was of little help to students, who were often discouraged by his taciturn and unapproachable character.
 Of course, his scientific papers in the 1920s and 1930s were highly influential, but Dirac as a person was not.
-During his 40-year’s career as a professor in Cambridge, he had only a few doctoral students.
+During his 40-year career as a professor in Cambridge, he had only a few doctoral students.
 And none of them seems to have benefitted much from his supervision.
-He has the elevated status today in the physics community for the same reasons as Einstein: they both changed the course of fundamental physics.
+He has an elevated status today in the physics community for the same reasons as Einstein: they both changed the course of fundamental physics.

 SC: One of the most famous quotes about Dirac comes from Wolfgang Pauli, who once quipped that “There is no God, and Dirac is His prophet.”
 What did Pauli mean by this seemingly contradicting statement?
 Is this indicative of Dirac’s idea of religion?

 HK: In spite of being almost completely absorbed in physics, in his younger days, Dirac also had some interest in political and religious questions.
 As far as I can judge, he had little interest in religion and even less understanding of it.
 According to Heisenberg’s recollections, in discussions with him and Pauli during the famous 1927 Solvay conference, Dirac stood up for the cause of extreme rationalism, rejecting not only a creative God, but also any other notion of religion.
 It was in this context that Pauli is to have said as quoted in the question.
-Pauli presumably meant that Dirac’s fanatical atheism was itself of a religious nature, or a substitute for religion.
+Pauli presumably meant that Dirac’s fanatical atheism was itself of a religious nature or a substitute for religion.
 While there is some evidence that Dirac was an atheist in his youth, we know very little of his view later in life.
-Apparently, he did not remain a hard-core atheist and he even, at one occasion, discussed the chances that God might exist.
+Apparently, he did not remain a hard-core atheist and he even, on one occasion, discussed the chances that God might exist.
 Characteristically, he judged the possibility on the basis of physics and the probability of intelligent life in the universe.
 I think one can safely assume that he had no appreciation of religion in the standard sense of the Christian tradition.
 That does not make him an atheist, though, and his wife Margit Dirac later asserted that he was not.
 Farmelo has some further information in his book, but it does not conflict with the stated assessment.

 SC: Dirac was a prolific author, with over 190 publications to his name.
 Which of his works do you consider to be the most important?
 Which would you recommend to those readers interested in his life and theories?